hypercore-one/ledger-app-zenon/az.md

 **How did you calculate your budget?**

 The realization of phases 2 and 3 largely depends on third parties and the market.
-For example, phase 2 is subject to the requirement that Zenon must be in the top 600 coins on cointmarketcap to meet the requirements for the security audit; futhermore, the security audit(s) most be approved and funded in a separate AZ project.
+For example, phase 2 is subject to the requirement that Zenon must be in the top 600 coins on cointmarketcap to meet the requirements for the security audit; furthermore, the security audit(s) most be approved and funded in a separate AZ project.

 The estimate is therefore based only on the total expected time I will need to complete Phase 1 and additional work that lead up to the security audit for Phase 2.
 The expected duration of phase 1 is expected to be between 6 and 8 months.